nick-cochran/CSE361-MallocLabTAGuide/README.md

 This repository serves as an easy way for TAs to reference code for each of the malloc lab implementations.

 - Every commit is a new implementation for the malloc lab.
+  - When it comes to later implementations, these are separate branches that are merged into main to make a clean commit history for each implementation.
 - The commit message details which implementation the commit is for.
 - Each function also has a changelog section detailing when changes have been made to that function.
     - This is meant to help identify which functions need to be changed for each implementation.